915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-The Python interpreter is usually installed as `/usr/local/bin/python3.11` on those machines where it is available; putting `/usr/local/bin` in your Unix shellâs search path makes it possible to start it by typing the command:
+The Python interpreter is usually installed as `/usr/local/bin/python3.11` on those machines where it is available; putting `/usr/local/bin` in your Unix shell’s search path makes it possible to start it by typing the command: